 Reasons for this Policy

-The University is a "carrier" of information via electronic channels rather than a "publisher" and hence, except with regard to official University publications, not expected to be aware of, or responsible for, materials or communications that individuals may post, send, or publish via the World Wide Web, Internet discussion groups, Facebook, YouTube, or any social networks; make available via any file-sharing method; or send via e-mail, tweeting, instant messaging or video; or any actions taken by individuals’ avatars within on-line virtual reality environments.
+The University is a "carrier" of information via electronic channels rather than a "publisher" and hence, except with regard to official University publications, not expected to be aware of, or responsible for, materials or communications that individuals may post, send, or publish via the World Wide Web, Internet discussion groups, Facebook, YouTube, or any social networks; make available via any file-sharing method; or send via e-mail, tweeting, instant messaging or video; or any actions taken by individuals’ avatars within on-line virtual reality or gaming environments.
 However, under certain circumstances, the University may be required to respond to complaints regarding the nature or substance of such materials or communications.

 The examples presented in this Policy focus on matters related to information technology, but derive their broader meaning and significance from the basic rights, rules and responsibilities that apply to all aspects of the University community.
 The examples are illustrative, not exhaustive.
 If something is not specified in the Policy as inappropriate, it still may violate the principles set forth in Rights, Rules, Responsibilities and be subject to University sanction.
 It is important to use common sense and critical thinking in evaluating new situations.

 Because technology changes so rapidly, and the human imagination is boundless in exploring what technology can do, this Policy must and will continue to evolve.
 In addition, the University's Rights and Rules Committee and the Council for the Princeton University Community (CPUC) are charged with the task of revising Rights, Rules, Responsibilities, and any changes made to RRR could affect the language of this Policy.